 Non-fungible tokens (NFTs) are digital assets that represent ownership of unique items.
-NFTs allow you to tokenize things real-world as well as digital items, such as artworks and collectibles, with proof of ownership embedded in the blockchain.
+NFTs allow you to tokenize real-world and digital items, such as artworks and collectibles, or even access credentials to digital or physical assets.

-NFTs are also unique in the sense that even if you create multiple copies of the same image or file, they are distinguishable based on the metadata contained in each NFT token.
-Taking this notion further, creators of these NFT collections are incorporating different traits of varying degrees of rarity to enhance the scarcity and value of their NFTs.
+Furthermore, non-fungible token standards enforce that even if you create multiple NFTs featuring the same media, they are still distinguishable based on their metadata — much like multiple baseball trading cards featuring the same player having their own serial numbers.
+Taking this notion further, creators of these NFT collections often incorporate different traits of varying degrees of rarity to enhance the scarcity and value of their NFTs.

 Having said that, an advantage of having NFT historical data on the blockchain is that you can authenticate the provenance of digital artworks and media without having to involve counterparties.